iksi/kirby-google-analytics/readme.md

 ## Why use it?

-I have often forgotten to (re)activate the Google Analytics snippet after pushing to the development server.
+I maded it because I often forgot to uncomment the Google Analytics code after uploading changes to the live site.

 ## How to use it?